-The Coast Guard proposes to modify the operating schedule that governs the Seaboard Systems Railroad Bridge across the Little Manatee River, mile 2.4, at Ruskin, Hillsborough County, FL.
-This proposed rule would allow the swing bridge to be remotely operated and provide an opening when a three hour notice is given.
-The proposed rule would also change the name of the bridge to reflect current ownership.
+The Coast Guard is changing the operating schedule that governs the Seaboard Systems Railroad Bridge across the Little Manatee River, mile 2.4, in Ruskin, Hillsborough County, FL.
+This rule updates the name of the swing bridge and allow the swing bridge to be operated remotely.
+The draw is maintained in the closed position and will open with a three hour notice to the remote bridge tender.

 Start Further Info